Schipperke: Health

 The Schipperke has no particular health problems.
 The UK Kennel Club survey puts the median lifespan of the breed at 13 years old, with about 20% living to 15 years or more.
 Of the 36 deceased dogs in the survey, the oldest dog was 17 1/2 years old.
 There is a known case where a Schipperke lived to be 18 to 19 years old.
-Nonetheless, inactivity, lack of exercise and over-feeding are very harmful, and can lead to joint and skeletal problems and tooth, heart, lung or digestive conditions.
-Schipperke's primary orthopedic problem tends to be luxating patella and Legg-Perthes syndrome.
+Nonetheless, inactivity, lack of exercise, and over-feeding are very harmful, and can lead to joint and skeletal problems and tooth, heart, lung, or digestive conditions.
+Schipperkes' primary orthopedic problem tends to be luxating patella and Legg-Perthes syndrome (knee and hip disorders, respectively).
 Some Schipperkes have demonstrated tendencies to epilepsy, although there are no tests: these seem to be related to genetic transmission.

 The one caveat to the Schipperke's good health is MPS IIIB, a genetic mutation that occurs in at most 15% of the total breed population.
 It only occurs in Schipperkes.
 The University of Pennsylvania School of Veterinary Medicine has developed a test for the disease and began accepting samples in April 2003.
 Clinical signs appear between two and four years of age, and there are no known cures or treatments.
-The disease affects balance, negotiation of obstacles (such as stairs), and is similar to such lysosomal storage diseases in humans as Tay–Sachs disease and Gaucher disease.
+The disease affects balance, negotiation of obstacles (such as stairs), and is similar to such lysosomal storage diseases in humans as Tay–Sachs disease and Gaucher's disease.

 The Schipperke is also prone to some other physical problems as reported by the Orthopedic Foundation for Animals.

 DNA research has shown that Schipperkes have a rising rate of inbreeding in their population.